Constantine Cannon Whistleblower Practice Group 2021 Roundup: Another Banner Year

 Another Notable Success

 Constantine Cannon also represented Theranos whistleblower Tyler Shultz, one of the central figures in John Carreyrou’s bestseller “Bad Blood,” which broke the story of this Enron-style fraud and documented the rise and fall of the multibillion-dollar startup.
-Schultz was one of Carreyrou’s most important and early sources, revealing that the high-flying Theranos startup, which claimed to have invented a machine that would run hundreds of blood tests with a single drop of blood, was a fraud.
+Shultz was one of Carreyrou’s most important and early sources, revealing that the high-flying Theranos startup, which claimed to have invented a machine that would run hundreds of blood tests with a single drop of blood, was a fraud.

-As a result of events Schultz largely set in motion, the government indicted two of Theranos’ most senior executives, its founder Elizabeth Holmes and CEO Sunny Balwani.
+As a result of events Shultz largely set in motion, the government indicted two of Theranos’ most senior executives, its founder Elizabeth Holmes and CEO Sunny Balwani.
 Late last year, Holmes was convicted of four counts of fraud and conspiracy, and now faces a long prison term.
-The verdict is a ringing vindication of Schultz’s whistleblower efforts, which likely saved many patients who might have suffered serious harm by relying on Theranos’ questionable blood tests.
+The verdict is a ringing vindication of Shultz’s whistleblower efforts, which likely saved many patients who might have suffered serious harm by relying on Theranos’ questionable blood tests.

 These successes are but a small sampling of the groundbreaking work and results that Constantine Cannon’s whistleblower team has achieved over the past decade.
 This includes our unparalleled track record of achieving the maximum possible awards for our clients.
 Those awards totaled roughly $150 million in the past two years alone.

 Our successes in 2021 also offer a prelude to what we hope to accomplish in the years to come.
 Areas we are paying particularly close attention to include money laundering, cybersecurity fraud, cryptocurrency fraud, and Medicare Advantage (or risk adjustment/managed care) fraud.
 The government has stressed these are all high-priority enforcement areas.